 During Samhain, Celtic villagers would dress themselves in masks and animal skins to ward off demons and spirits rising from the dead.
 It was believed that the real demons would be confused by their costumes and leave them alone instead of harming them.
 Some poor Celtic villagers would dress up and go door-to-door, exchanging songs and prayer in hopes of food and other goods.

 Later, the Catholic church began adopting and reforming all of the existing holidays so that they better fit the Christian religion.
 Eventually, Halloween became “All Saints Day” where people were encouraged to dress as saints, angels, and even some demons.
 This led to the mixture of both evil and happy costumes that we see today.

-The tradition was similar in Ireland and Scotland, except it was called “guising” (from disguising) and consisted of children singing songs or offering other deeds in exchange for nuts, coins, or other houshold goods.
+The tradition of “souling” also occurred in Ireland and Scotland, but was instead referred to as “guising.”
+It consisted of children singing songs or offering other deeds in exchange for nuts, coins, and other household goods.

 Little Red Riding Hood

 Are you a fan of spooky fairy tales?
 If you are, and you’re looking for effortless DIY Halloween costumes, it’s time to head on your way to grandma’s as Little Red Riding Hood.
 You’ll need a simple dress covered with a red cape and a red hood.
 Try to acquire an old-fashioned wicker picnic basket, and stuff it with your favorite goodies that you can pass out to friends and pedestrians.

 And for the full Little Red Riding Hood effect, skip from place to place wherever you go!

 Are you a free-spirited who loves to dance or aimlessly wander?
 Channel your inner gypsy this year and layer up on a cold Halloween evening.
 A gypsy costume is great because you can piece together a mixture of colors and loose-fitting fabrics.